 The Adaptation Planning and Practices (APP) training helps natural resource managers prepare for and adapt to climate change in planning, using real-world on-the-ground projects to create custom climate adaptation plans.

-The Northern Institute of Applied Climate Science (NIACS), in collaboration with the USDA Northern Forests Climate Hub, and several university partners, now offers online climate adaptation training course using the Adaptation Workbook.
-The Adaptation Planning and Practices (APP) training is a proven in-person NIACS course that has helped natural resource managers throughout the eastern United States prepare for and adapt to climate change.
-Now the same program is available as a seven-week online course using this online tool!
+The Northern Institute of Applied Climate Science (NIACS), in collaboration with the USDA Northern Forests Climate Hub, and several regional partners, now offers an online climate adaptation training using the APP training process and the Adaptation Workbook online tool.

 Through this course, participants will be able to:

 - Identify climate change impacts that pose the greatest challenges and opportunities for their project area or ecosystem